giof-se/react-umami/README.md

 Detailed console output for development and troubleshooting.
 See exactly what's happening under the hood.

 ### 🛡️ **SSR Safety**
 Built-in server-side rendering protection for Next.js, Remix, and other SSR frameworks.
+Includes Next.js App Router integration guide.

 ### ⚙️ **Runtime Configuration**
 Override settings dynamically with the `useUmami` hook.
 Perfect for consent management.